 Prolonged feelings of stress can lead to burnout

 Burnout is a stress-related condition.
 In itself, stress is not necessarily a bad thing.
 A bit of adrenalin can make you perform at your best when a deadline is in sight, or when something is expected of you.
 But when you remain under stress for a longer time, the same substances (like the adrenalin) that kept you sharp at first, can start wearing you out.

-This long-term stress has physical effects, like the loss of sleep or concentration problems, as well as psychological effects.
+This long-term, or chronic, stress has physical effects, like the loss of sleep or concentration problems, as well as psychological effects.
 The name burnout suggests what happens: the flame loses its flicker until it is completely extinguished.
-Very common symptoms of being "burnt out" are loss of interest, loss of energy, cynicism, feeling exhausted instead of challenged by change, feeling powerless, etc.

 The burnout funnel

 The trouble is that you can't really trust your own judgment when you're under too much stress.
 Your mind will tell you to focus on the urgent stuff, the to-do's.
 It will also tell you that there is no time to take some rest – no time to waste.
 So, you frantically try to stay on top of things, always running faster and skipping the things that actually relax and nourish you, because these seem optional.
 Seen from the "stressed perspective", what you are doing seems logical – you are trying to deal with the problem.
 But in reality, you are depleting your physical and mental resources, making you ever more tired.
 Soon, you may get irritable, lose your concentration, sleep less well, feel drained and eventually exhausted.
 This is what is called the "burnout funnel".
 The lower you sink into that funnel, the more difficult it becomes to get out of it again.

 One of the biggest misunderstandings about burnout is that it happens to "weak" people.
 The opposite is true; the more motivated and hard-working you are, the more vulnerable you are to a burnout.